RijadAlisic/OverleafMCP/README.md

 ## Features

 - 📄 **File Management**: Create, read, copy, delete, and list files across your Overleaf projects.
+File creation never overwrites — collisions are auto-redirected to an incremented filename.
-- ✍️ **Surgical Editing**: Read and write specific sections, subsections, and paragraphs without touching the rest of the document.
+- ✍️ **Surgical Editing**: Read and write specific sections, subsections, and paragraphs, or specific line ranges, without touching the rest of the document.
-- 🏗️ **Structural Control**: Move and insert sections or paragraphs to reorganise your paper atomically.
+- 🏗️ **Structural Control**: Move, copy, and insert sections, paragraphs, or raw line ranges — within a file or between two files/projects — to reorganise without ever rewriting whole documents.
 - ⚙️ **Preamble Management**: Isolate and edit document setup (packages, custom commands) safely.
 - 📚 **BibTeX Management**: Search entries by any field, retrieve by citation key, and replace individual entries in-place.
-- 🔍 **Semantic Search**: Search paragraphs by keywords to quickly find and edit relevant content.
+- 🔍 **Semantic Search**: Search paragraphs by keywords, or raw text by phrase, to quickly find and edit relevant content.
 - 🔁 **Paragraph Deduplication**: Automatically detect and rename duplicate `\paragraph{}` names.
 - 📊 **Project Summary**: Get an overview of project status and structure.
 - 🔄 **Auto-Sync**: Every write operation automatically pulls the latest state and pushes changes immediately to Overleaf.

 ## Installation